-Foods that can help control blood sugar levels and provide plenty of fiber, protein, and vitamins and minerals, are good snack options for those with diabetes.
+Foods that can help control blood sugar levels and are rich in fiber, protein, and vitamins and minerals, are good snack options for those with diabetes.
 This can include hummus, avocados, and apple slices.

 Many people snack between meals, but if a person has diabetes, it can be challenging to choose snacks that do not adversely affect blood sugar levels.